meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Driver structure

 This Agrofelis Motors Hubs driver software adheres to a common baseline pattern that has been established in nearly all Agrofelis modules.
 This baseline establishes a context class that is passed to practically all classes as a common ground, enabling instances to exchange information when necessary.
 The second baseline pattern established refers to the frequency of execution, providing the facilities to trigger functionalities at the desired intervals.
 A gyroscope, or in our case the hall sensors, for example, need to be triggered far more frequently than a GPS or potentiometer sensor.
-As a bootstrap template, the software provide 6 different frequencies ranging from 50 milliseconds to 5 second intervals.
+As a bootstrap template, the software provides 6 different frequencies ranging from 50 milliseconds to 5 second intervals.
 Using this approach, delays blocking the execution are avoided and the different calls can be organized based on their responsiveness requirements.

 The software encodes easy to follow concrete implementations such as current sensors and motor(s), resulting in a one-to-one mapping between the physical element and its respective software counterpart.